InfoBridge: Mutual Information estimation via Bridge Matching: Experiments

 \subsection{Protein embeddings data}

 We evaluate \ourestname{} on real-world data, i.e., conduct experiments on protein language model embeddings.
-Following the benchmark construction method from \citep{leebenchmark}, we generate paired datasets with known mutual information (MI) by ensuring that only class labels are shared between variables $X$ and $Y$, making the MI analytically tractable \citep[\wasyparagraph 4.5]{leebenchmark}.
+Following the benchmark construction method from \citep{leebenchmark}, we generate paired datasets with known MI by ensuring that only class labels are shared between variables $X$ and $Y$, making the MI analytically tractable \citep[\wasyparagraph 4.5]{leebenchmark}.
 We use sequence embeddings from the ProtTrans5 model \citep{elnaggar2021prottrans}, based on proteins from A. thaliana and H. sapiens, to create datasets with varying ground truth MI.
 The final number of training pairs is $20641$ and the dimensionality of embeddings is $1024$.
 In addition, the \underline{ablation study} on the volatility coefficient $\epsilon$ is presented in \ref{appendix:ablation}.

-\ourestname{} with $\epsilon=1$ is trained for 100 epochs with similar to the low-dimensional benchmark (\wasyparagraph\ref{sec:exp_low_dim_bench}) hyperparameters.
+\ourestname{} with $\epsilon=1$ is trained for 100 epochs with batch size of 128 and neural network along the other hyperparameters are similar to the low-dimensional benchmark (\wasyparagraph\ref{sec:exp_low_dim_bench}) hyperparameters.
 We compare against MINE, InfoNCE, KSG, and MINDE.
 All the \underline{technical details} can be found in Appendix~\ref{appendix:pt5_exp_details}.
-We present the results plot at Figure~\ref{fig:pt5_res} and MAE at Table~\ref{tab:PT5_data_results}.
+We present the results plot in Figure~\ref{fig:pt5_res} and MAE in Table~\ref{tab:PT5_data_results}.
 One can see that \ourestname{} is the only method to consistently estimate MI accurately; MINDE-C and MINDE-J are omitted as they drastically overestimate MI (e.g., MAE: \underline{MINDE-C 9.29 vs. \ourestname{} 0.04}).